2cld/testwebapp/docs/source/testwebapp-dev-detail.rst

 #. npm shrinkwrap use this to freeze package updates
     #. copy package.json and npm-shrinkwrap.json files to freeze packages
-    #. run npm install (which loads up the shrinkwrap)
+    #. run "npm install" (which loads up the shrinkwrap)

+#.
+Add react-devtools-chrome_ should get the react icon in the upper right of chrome browser

 #.
 Create the git repo gooberu-testwebapp-github_
     #.
 Goto gooberu-github_ create testwebapp repo